FAQ – How to Bid

 I don’t want to pay online, how else can I pay?

 Several options are available to you, including the credit card payment mentioned above, Money Order, Bank Draft and Wire Transfer.
 For those coming to our offices, we also accept Cash and Interac / debit.
+Please note that we cannot accept cash payments for purchases in our wine and spirits auctions.

 PICK UP / SHIPPING